-The Raymond James Stutz Artists Open House 20th Anniversary!
+The 2014 Raymond James Stutz Artists Open House!

-More than 70 artists opened their studios to visitors during the two-day event.
-It was not only an opportunity to see the work of 70 local artists in one place at one time, it was a chance to see where and how the work is created.
-Artwork ranged from paintings, drawings and photography, to sculpture, jewelry and furniture.
+More than 70 artists will open their studios to visitors during the 2014 two-day event.
+It is not only an opportunity to see the work of 70 local artists in one place at one time, it is a chance to see where and how the work is created.
+Artwork ranges from paintings, drawings and photography, to sculpture, jewelry and furniture.

 In addition to being a great place to buy one-of-a-kind gifts with artwork prices from $12 to $10,000,- the event offers a rare chance to see vintage cars in the historic Stutz car factory.
-Visitors also enjoyed special gallery opening activities such as acoustic music and food vendors.
+Visitors will also enjoy special gallery opening activities such as acoustic music and food vendors.

-The 20th Annual Stutz Artists Open House was held Friday, April 26, 5:30 pm to 10:30 pm and Saturday, April 27, 2:00 pm to 7:00 pm at the Stutz Business Center (1060 N. Capitol Avenue in downtown Indianapolis).
-There was free on-street parking in specially marked lots along Capitol, Senate Avenues and 11th Street.
+The 21st Annual Stutz Artists Open House will be held Friday, April 25, 5:30 pm to 10:30 pm and Saturday, April 26, 2:00 pm to 7:00 pm at the Stutz Business Center (212 West 10th Street in downtown Indianapolis).
+There will be free on-street parking in specially marked lots along Capitol, Senate

-Tickets were available for $10 in advance from Old National Banking locations in Indianapolis and the Stutz Business Office.
-Advance sale tickets are were available online for $14.
-Tickets were available for$15 at the gate.
+Tickets are available for $10 in advance at the Stutz Business Office (1060 N. Capital Avenue, Suite C200) and select Old National Bank branches.
+Advance sale tickets will be available online for $14.
+Tickets will be $15 at the gate.
 Kids 12 and under are free with a paid adult.
 Guests can return Saturday with their Friday ticket stub at no additional charge.

 The Stutz Artists